Decentralized-ID/decentralized-id.github.io/self-sovereign/evolution-of-ssi.md

 I think these two frameworks should be joined, but further consideration is required, and I hope to get some feedback from the community.

 The idea, however, is to come up with list of phinciples, or characteristics, or rights, that is as complete as possible, while also as concise as possible.
 There are a few 10 pointed lists, I'm ok with combining them as necessary and if it turns into 19, for example, I'm ok w that.
-I'd rather err on the side of too many and pare it down gradually, than not include enough.
+I'd rather err on the side of too much and pare it down gradually, than to not include enough.

 * Next, there are the [7 Myths of SSI](https://github.com/infominer33/self-sovereign-identity/blob/master/7-myths-of-self-sovereign-identity.md) from Timothy Ruff's recent blog post.
 I've extracted them from his two part series into a concise document.
-There are surely other myths, it would be great to get feedback on that topic as well.
+There are surely other myths, and perhaps folk who have encountered them first hand will have some comment on the matter.

 * A gentle introduction to self-sovereign-identity by @antonylewis has a great section, [How would self-sovereign identity work for the user?](https://github.com/infominer33/awesome-decentralized-id/blob/master/self-sovereign/user-experience.md) that I've extracted into github, in order to make a suitable document based upon it.
 I need to check on certain specifics, basically I want to re-write that section so I saved it here for that purpose.